birdyboy18/Crumbl/README.md

 ###Finding children

-*Find all descendants of the elements in the nodelist that match the given selector.*
+*Finds all descendants of elements in the nodes list that match a given selector*

 **Expects:** A CSS selector

-**Returns:** Crumbl with a new nodelist
+**Returns:** Crumbl with a new nodes list

 ``` js
 $('div').find('p');